In this lesson, your tutor will help you go over question one from the TOEFL speaking test. Read the question below out loud with the tutor.

 - is trustworthy

-- supporting during difficult times
+- supportive during difficult times

-- always tell the truth
+- always tells the truth

-- share common interest
+- shares common interest

 - Come up with details to explain two of your supporting ideas